We’re glad you are visiting us here at Apple Holler! Here are some tips to help you make the most of your visit.

 - We love dogs too, but we recommend leaving your pets at home.
 We often have large crowds; some pets don’t do well around strangers and keep in mind that while many people love pets, many also do not.
 Do not leave your pet in the car.
 Keeping in mind the safety and well-being of your pet, it’s best to leave him/her at home because we do not allow them here at Apple Holler.

-- You are responsible for paying for everything you pick—please watch your children!
+- You are responsible for paying for everything you and your family pick.

 - Please respect our private property, and only pick in areas that are open.
 Not all fruit is ripe at the same time!

 - All fruit and merchandise must be paid for PRIOR to putting it in your car.
 Please keep your receipt handy—we reserve the right to check them in the parking lots.
 We will prosecute any and all thefts.

 - For safety, climbing of trees is not permitted.